kristopolous/scout-lighttpd-modstatus/README.md

 # Configuration

-If you don't have it done already, go to (likely to be) `/etc/lighttpd/conf-enabled/` and then create a symbolic link at least to 10-status.conf in conf-available directory.
+If you don't have it done already, go to (likely to be) `/etc/lighttpd/conf-enabled/` and then create a symbolic link at least to `10-status.conf` in conf-available directory.
 This may be the ticket:

     ln -s ../conf-available/10-status.conf .

-You will probably need to edit the 10-status.conf file too.
-Uncommenting the status.status-url is a great start!
+You will probably need to edit the `10-status.conf` file too.
+Uncommenting the `status.status-url` is a great start!
+Don't forget to restart.

 # Authentication